-5.1 Access Control for SIP Calls
+7.1 Access Control for SIP Calls

-There are two different methods to provide fine-grained access control to both subscribers and admins.
+There are two different methods to provide fine-grained call admission control to both subscribers and admins.
 One is Block Lists, where you can define which numbers or patterns can be called from a subscriber to outbound direction and which numbers or patterns are allowed to call a subscriber in inbound direction.
 The other is NCOS Levels, where the admin predefines rules for outbound calls, which are grouped in certain levels.
 The user can then just choose the level, or the admin can restrict a user to a certain level.
-The following chapters will discuss the differences in detail.
+Also sip:provider CE offers some options to restrict the IP addresses that subscriber is allowed to use the service from.
+The following chapters will discuss these features in detail.

-5.1.1 Block Lists
+7.1.1 Block Lists

-Block Lists provide a way to control which users/numbers are able to call or to be called, based on a subscriber level.
+Block Lists provide a way to control which users/numbers are able to call or to be called, based on a subscriber level, and can be found in the Call Blockings section of the subscriber preferences.